dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/settings/database.md

 gitlab_rails['initial_shared_runners_registration_token'] = 'token'
 ```

-### Upgrade a non-packaged PostgreSQL server
+### Upgrade a non-packaged PostgreSQL database

-`omnibus-gitlab` will attempt to automatically update PostgreSQL to the default shipped version during a GitLab upgrade.
-For this to work with an external PostgreSQL database, some additional steps are required.
+During a GitLab upgrade, `omnibus-gitlab` will attempt to automatically update PostgreSQL to the default shipped version.
+For this to work in GitLab 12.10, some additional steps are required.

-1.  ...
+1. Before upgrading GitLab, in your `gitlab.rb` file, set `postgresql['version'] = 11`.
+2. Run `gitlab-ctl reconfigure` to implement the change.
+3. Upgrade GitLab following the instructions in the [upgrade docs](https://docs.gitlab.com/omnibus/update/).

 ### Troubleshooting